hantsy/micronaut-sandbox/docs/gs/gs-rest.md

 }
 ```

-### Data Validation
+### Validating Request Body

-Generally, in a real application, we have to ensure the request data satisfies requirements.
+Generally, in a real world application, we have to ensure the request data satisfies requirements.
 Micronaut has built-in Bean Validation support.

 In the above `CreatPostCommand` class, add Bean Validation annotations on the fields.